turingschool-examples/frontend-mod-1-prework/day_6/questions.md

 #### 6. What questions do you still have about classes in JavaScript?

-- None at this time
+- No questions at this time